Web Only / Features » January 17, 2013

 By no means is Seymour the first to call Hitchens a hack and a sell-out.
 In the aftermath of his full-throttled embrace of gunboat diplomacy post-9/11, unmasking Hitchens became almost a cottage industry for Left intellectuals.
 Among the finest of these are Tariq Ali’s chapter on his former comrade in Bush in Babylon, Clare Brandabur’s “Hitchens Smears Edward Said,” Norman Finkelstein’s “Hitchens as Model Apostate,” Glenn Greenwald’s counter-obituary, and more work by Alexander Cockburn and Terry Eagleton than I could list.
 But Unhitched offers a more thorough and in-depth discrediting of Hitchens than anything previously published.
 And in doing so, Seymour has made an important contribution to understanding the political role of the intellectual celebrity in our time.

 Greg Shupak writes fiction, non-fiction and book reviews.
+His most recent book is The Wrong Story: Palestine, Israel, and The Media.
 He teaches Media Studies at the University of Guelph.